University of North Carolina at Chapel Hill vs Georgia Institute of Technology-Main Campus

 The Financial Comparison

-On cost, University of North Carolina at Chapel Hill comes in at $11,655 per year (net price after aid) versus $12,116 at Georgia Institute of Technology-Main Campus - a difference of $461 annually, or roughly $1,844 over four years.
+Start with what you'd actually pay.
+After aid, University of North Carolina at Chapel Hill runs $11,655 a year against $12,116 at Georgia Institute of Technology-Main Campus - $461 more a year, or about $1,844 across four years.

-Ten years after enrollment, Georgia Institute of Technology-Main Campus graduates earn a median of $102,772 compared to $72,200 at University of North Carolina at Chapel Hill.
-The payback period is 5 years at University of North Carolina at Chapel Hill versus 2.8 years at Georgia Institute of Technology-Main Campus.
+Then look at what that buys.
+Ten years after enrollment, Georgia Institute of Technology-Main Campus graduates earn a median $102,772 against $72,200 at University of North Carolina at Chapel Hill.
+The cost earns itself back in 5 years at University of North Carolina at Chapel Hill and 2.8 years at Georgia Institute of Technology-Main Campus.

-Graduates leave University of North Carolina at Chapel Hill with a median $14,000 in debt versus $21,672 at Georgia Institute of Technology-Main Campus.
-The debt-to-earnings ratios are 0.28 and 0.33 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of North Carolina at Chapel Hill owing a median $14,000 versus $21,672 at Georgia Institute of Technology-Main Campus.
+Their debt-to-earnings ratios are 0.28 and 0.33 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers